Quick Overview of Everest Base Camp Trekking Facts

 Highlights of Everest Base Camp Trekking

-Retracing the footsteps of Tensing Norway and Sir Edmund Hillary and making all way up to the Mount Everest Base camp is the feeling no words can ever describe.
+Retracing the footsteps of Tensing Norway and Sir Edmund Hillary and making it all way up to the Mount Everest Base camp is the feeling no words can ever describe.
 For many reaching up to the base camp to witness the splendid beauty of might Everest is just a dream while many actuals hit the path and still can’t make all way up to the top.
 Hiking through the trail of Everest Base Camp will require strong determination, endurance, and physical strength.
 If you have a strong will, strength, and determination then you can surely enjoy the magnificence right before your eyes.
 Here are some of the major highlights of Everest Base Camp Trekking.

 - Exploring the variety of flora and fauna.
 If you are lucky enough you can also see some of the endangered species like the red panda, snow leopard, deer, etc.